Skip to content

 Before submitting your changes, ensure they pass all quality checks:

-# Run all checks with tox
+# Run all checks using Makefile

-tox -e lint # Linting with flake8 and pylint
+make lint # Linting with ruff

-tox -e type # Type checking with mypy
+make type # Type checking with mypy

 # Format code